 Journalism Major — B.A.

-James Rada, Associate Professor and Chair
+James A. Rada, Professor and Chair

 The Department of Journalism offers an integrated curriculum designed to prepare students for careers in journalism, law, and other professions.
 Multimedia and critical, analytical thinking are key components of the curriculum.
 Journalism students are taught online, video and print journalism, as well as First Amendment law, ethics and history in the liberal arts tradition.